camunda-community-hub/awesome-camunda-platform-8/README.md

   - [Pyzeebe](https://github.com/camunda-community-hub/pyzeebe)
 - [WorkIt](https://github.com/VilledeMontreal/workit) - Node.js (TypeScript) client for both Zeebe and Camunda BPM platforms

-_**Want a client for another language?**_
+**Want a client for another language?**

 Thanks to gRPC you can generate client stubs easily as described in [Generating a Zeebe-Python Client Stub in Less Than An Hour: A gRPC + Zeebe Tutorial](https://camunda.com/blog/2018/11/grpc-generating-a-zeebe-python-client/).

 ## Connectors and Bridges

-*Connector: A piece of software that connects Zeebe with some other system or infrastructure.
-Might be uni or bidirectional and possibly includes a job worker.*
+Connector: A piece of software that connects Camunda Cloud or Zeebe with some other system or infrastructure.
+Might be uni or bidirectional and possibly includes a job worker.

 - [Kafka Connector](https://github.com/camunda-community-hub/kafka-connect-zeebe)
 - [HTTP](https://github.com/camunda-community-hub/zeebe-http-worker) - Zeebe job worker for making HTTP calls